Privacy notice

 • show anything else of interest or out of the ordinary.

 We do not use any photos that clearly identify a specific person or place, and where photos do contain features of a home, they are only recognisable by the householder or their friends or family.
-The collection of common faults and remedies will be made publically available via our website.
-You may request an image taken during your survey be removed from the collection; please see the section on Privacy notice for details on how to do this.
+The collection of common faults and remedies will be made publicly available via our website.
+You may request an image taken during your survey be removed from the collection.

-Lastly, we use the survey results and one-month and one-year follow up data to perform an analysis of the effectiveness of our methods (reason 2 for collecting data).
-We are looking for ways to show how we are achieving the aims of the project: to reduce domestic energy consumption and improve the health and wellbeing of the fuel poor.
-New aggregated data will be created as a result of this processing, but it is no longer considered personal since it cannot be used to identify an individual.
+With permission, we use the survey results and one-month and one-year follow-up data to perform an analysis of the effectiveness of our methods (reason 2 for collecting data).
+We are looking for ways to show how we are achieving the aims of the project: to reduce domestic energy consumption and improve the health and well-being of the fuel-poor.
+New aggregated data may be created as a result of this processing, but it is no longer considered personal data since it cannot be used to identify an individual.

 How long do we retain your data?

-The period for which we retain different types of personal data varies depending on what we are using it for.
-In all cases, we only retain personal data for as long as it is necessary to fulfil the purposes we collected it for.
+The period for which we will retain different types of personal data will vary depending on what we are using it for.
+In all cases, we will only retain personal data for as long as it is necessary to fulfil the purposes we collected it for.

-• We retain personal survey organisation data for as long as is required to perform the one-year follow ups.
+• We retain personal survey organisation data for as long as is required to perform the one-year follow-ups and deal with any other aspects of managing and administering our relationship with you as a CHEESE Project customer.

-• The survey photos that we select for publication are kept indefinitely.
+• The survey photos where the customer has opted-in for our use are kept indefinitely.

-• The survey results and follow up data is kept for as long as we believe we can usefully extract information from it, potentially in collaboration with third parties.
+• The survey results and follow-up data where the customer has opted-in are kept for as long as we believe we can usefully extract information from it, potentially in collaboration with third parties

 What is our lawful basis for collecting and processing personal data?